 Natural and synthetic fibres are the two main types of fibres used to make materials.
 Natural, or organic fibres include cotton, wool, hemp and bamboo, while synthetic or man-made fibres include polyester, nylon, spandex and acrylic.

-Miniminsing the impact of materials
+Minimising the impact of materials

-- When selecting materials, consider how the product will be used, and match durability with garment type.
+- when selecting materials, consider how the product will be used, and match durability with garment type.

-- Washing can also contribute a considerable amount of environmental impacts to a garment.
+- washing can also contribute a considerable amount of environmental impacts to a garment.
 Choosing fabrics that require less detergents and can be cleaned in cold water will reduce environmental impacts.

 There are a variety of production techniques used in the manufacture of fabrics, including: